ordina-jworks/ordina-jworks.github.io/_posts/2018-09-28-e2e-testing-ionic-protractor-appium-e2e-testing.md

 Because we are using Ionic with Cordova, we can write our codebase using only web technologies but still build, deploy and run on multiple platforms.
 Our mobile application can be packaged and deployed as a native application for both iOS and Android.
 We can achieve the same cost-savings strategy "Write once, run anywhere" for our UI tests using Appium.
-To automate our UI tests there needs to be an agent that programmatically drives the UI of your mobile application.
+To automate our UI tests, there needs to be an agent that programmatically drives the UI of your mobile application.

 For each platform there are different agents: